BARRETTMEAG/Lucidum/3. Draft_Trees/RAG2/RAG2_iqtree/iqtree_tree/RAG2_treefile/README.md

+RAG2 Treefile Overview:

-Treefile contains the treefile created in iqtree, along with the pictures of the trees generated.
+- Contains the treefile created in iqtree, along with pictures of the trees generated.